Frequently Asked Questions

 Environmental responsibility is a crucial priority at Plateco.
-We love our city and state and we are committed to keeping our environment as clean and safe as possible for our employees, families and neighbors.
-To that end, when we treat and release 100,000 gallons of water into the Reedsburg municipal water supply each night, that treated water is actually purer than it was when we brought it into our facility that morning.
+We love our city and state, and we are committed to keeping our environment as clean and safe as possible for our employees, families, and neighbors.
+We even have our own water treatment facility directly on site.
+The 100,000 gallons of water that we release into the Reedsburg municipal water supply each night is treated in-house and is actually purer than it was when we brought it into our facility that morning.

 What are Plateco's terms and conditions?

 - 2.0% service charge (24.0% APR) will be added to all invoices past due

 - Strip and re-plate will be double the plating price

 - Price is based on 2% fall out for barrel plating and 1% fall out for rack plating